ntdesmond/gunicorn-nginx-proxy/README.md

 Originally, this image is meant to be run as a service in `docker compose`, together with the `gunicorn` app that needs to be proxied.

-- Add this container to the same network as the `gunicorn` app.
+- Add this container to the same network as the `gunicorn` app (e.g. add it as a service in `docker-compose.yml`).
 - Edit port bindings in `docker-compose.yml` to suit your needs, and set `TARGET_HOSTNAME` to the hostname of the target container.